netromdk/vermin/README.rst

   Options:
     -q      Quite mode.
 It only prints the final versions verdict.
     -v..
 Verbosity level 1 to 3. -v, -vv, and -vvv shows increasingly more information.
-            -v will show the individual versions required per file, -vv will additionally show which modules, functions etc. that constitutes the requirements.
+            -v    will show the individual versions required per file.
+            -vv   will also show which modules, functions etc. that constitutes the requirements.
+            -vvv  will also show line/col numbers.
     -t=V    Target version that files must abide by.
 Can be specified once or twice.
             If not met Vermin will exit with code 1.
     -p=N    Use N concurrent processes to analyze files (defaults to all cores = 8).